Piano Competition for Young Adult Pianists

 Recital opportunity for winner

-Birley Centre, Eastbourne College, College Road, Eastbourne BN21 4EF
+Birley Centre, Eastbourne College, Carlisle Road, Eastbourne BN21 4EF

 Free entry and the audience is welcome to join and leave between performances.